rupeshtiwari/future-blogs/_posts/2022-01-01-introduction-to-azure-infrastructure-architecture.md

 [Azure Geography](https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies) contains most of the countries in the world.

+An Azure geography is a discrete market, typically containing at least one or more regions, that preserves data residency and compliance boundaries.
+Geographies allow customers with specific data-residency and compliance needs to keep their data and applications close.
+Geographies are fault-tolerant to withstand complete region failure through their connection to the dedicated high-capacity networking infrastructure of Azure.

 ## What is Azure Regions?

 ![](https://imgur.com/EP9XhI7.png){: .full}

 Each Geography has multiple Regions.
 Example The United States has regions like Center US, East US, East US2, East US3, North Central US, South Central US, West Central US, West US, West US 2, West US 3.

+An Azure region is a set of datacenters, deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.

 ## What is Availability Zone in Azure?